equinix/terraform-provider-equinix/docs/index.md

   Equinix Platform API Client should wait before canceling an API request.
   Canceled requests may still result in provisioned resources.
 (Defaults to `30`)

+- `response_max_page_size` (Optional) The maximum number of records in a single response for REST queries that produce paginated responses.
+(Default is client specific)

 These parameters can be provided in [Terraform variable files](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) or as environment variables.
 Nevertheless, please note that it is [not